groupdocs/docs.groupdocs.com/content/merger-net/developer-guide/basic-usage/security-operations/check-document-password-protection.md

 url: merger/net/check-document-password-protection
 title: Check document password-protection
 weight: 2
-description: This article explains how to check whether PDF, Word, Excel, PowerPoint document is password protected or not, and how to do this using GroupDocs.Merger for .NET.
+description: "This article explains how to check whether PDF, Word, Excel, PowerPoint document is password protected or not, and how to do this using GroupDocs.Merger for .NET."
 keywords: Check document password protection, Check PDF protected, Check Word document protected, Check Excel document protected
 productName: GroupDocs.Merger for .NET
 hideChildren: False